mide42/ListOfLets/ListOfLets.md

 **Translet:**
 A *Translet* is an XSLT stylesheet compiled into Java bytecode for faster execution, see [Xalan's XSLTC](http://xalan.apache.org/old/xalan-j/xsltc_usage.html#compile) .
-XSLT stands for *"Extensible Stylesheet Language Transformation"* and is a language to describe how to transform one XML document into another XML document.<br/>
+XSLT stands for *"Extensible Stylesheet Language Transformation"* and is a language to describe how to transform one XML document into another XML document.<br>
 Resources: [Wikipedia's article on XSLT](https://en.wikipedia.org/wiki/XSLT).

 **Worklet:**
-In the terminology of the YAWL workflow engine a worklet is *"\[a\] (usually) small, self-contained, complete process definition which is designed to be invoked as a substitute for one specific task in a larger, composite process."* ([entry in  dictionary of research definitions on *igi-global.com*](http://www.igi-global.com/dictionary/worklet/32806)).<br/>
+In the terminology of the YAWL workflow engine a worklet is *"\[a\] (usually) small, self-contained, complete process definition which is designed to be invoked as a substitute for one specific task in a larger, composite process."* ([entry in  dictionary of research definitions on *igi-global.com*](http://www.igi-global.com/dictionary/worklet/32806)).<br>
 Resources: [The Worklet Custom Service for YAWL.
 Installation and User Manual (PDF file)](http://yawlfoundation.org/yawldocs/Worklet_Man.pdf), [API-Doc of YAWL's worklet package](http://www.yawlfoundation.org/javadoc/yawl/org/yawlfoundation/yawl/worklet/package-summary.html).

 <br>